 In addition to academic excellence and industry exposure, this course prioritises personal and professional development, helping you to gain desirable skills and enhance your career prospects.
 We will also make certain that students can practise – and not just be instructed about – the techniques and behaviours that distinguish excellent professionals by ensuring you receive feedback from practitioners as well as academics.

-Our two-year MSc Digital Marketing and Channel Management with professional placement year course enables you to spend time working in industry.
+Our 24-month MSc Digital Marketing and Channel Management with professional placement year course enables you to spend time working in industry.